Beginner’s Guide To SEO In 2018 – How To Rank Your Shopify Store On Google

 Know Your Target Audience

-Find out who your target audience is, what their biggest pain points and problems are, how you can help solve them, and where they hang out online.
+Find out who your target customer is, what their biggest pain points and problems are, how you can help solve them, and where they hang out online.
 This will not only give you direction in your SEO strategy but it may also inspire some highly relevant content ideas.

 Understanding that, you’ll also have a better understanding of how to most effectively deliver your content to that audience.
 You can create the best piece of content and it may never even be seen if you fail to properly distribute.